alexanderchuranov/Metaresc/README.md

 Metadata generation macro will validate at compile time that provided types matches types of the structure fields, but it is still on user to synchronize the list of fields with the original declaration.
-Order of the fields could be arbitrary and library will reorder when based on offset for use in serialization.
+Order of the fields could be arbitrary and library will reorder them based on offset for use in serialization.
 Necessity to keep types of fields in sync might be annoying and overwhelming.
 The good news is that you could omit types specification in macro language for all fields of basic